mdavid626/jcnd-shopping-site-task/README.md

 Linting rules are enforced using eslint and prettier.

 Client side routing is done with the help of react-router.
 Data loading is managed by `@apollo/client`.
-Dates are parsed and formatted using date-fns.

-Mobile screen sizes are supported via media queries.

-The app has 100% coverage of unit and integration test.
+The app has a near 100% coverage of unit and integration test.

 ## Local development
 Run `npm install` and then `npm start` in both `client` and `server` folders.
 It expects a locally running MongoDB database on port `27017`

+## Missing parts / ideas
+Here are some ideas for future development:
+- products could be stored and loaded from DB instead of the file system
+- media queries could be added to support mobile/tablet views
+- stock numbers could be updated when an order is created, so a new order would use the updated stock values